ConnectyCube/connectycube-web-samples/chat-angular/README.md

 To make the sample works for your own app, please do the following:

+1. Run `cp .env.example .env`;
-1. Register new account at `https://connectycube.com/signup/`.
-Then go to Admin panel, create Application and  put Application credentials from 'Overview' page into `.env` file (you need to create it from `.env.example`):
+2. Register new account at `https://connectycube.com/signup/`;
+3. Then go to Admin panel, create Application and  put Application credentials from 'Overview' page into `.env` file;
-2. Install node modules - `npm install`
+4. Install node modules - `npm install`;
-3. Run `npm run start` and open `https://localhost:4200`
+5. Run `npm run start` and open `http://localhost:4200`.

 ## Can't build yourself?